viyukii/TPP-shooter/README.md

 With the gamepad like DualSense, use left thumbstick to move your character around and use X-Button to jump.
 Use the right thumbstick to aim, and then press the R2 trigger to shoot.

-#Files what must stay in memory even when SSD will be full
-Content - necessary BP & AP, better dont deleted //mostly-importand Source - necessary code, better dont deleted  //most-importand Binaries - not necessary can be rebuilt automatically by engine Config - necessary, configuration can be rebuilt manually in engine but takeing a while

 #KillEmALL
 The game is won if you destroy all the enemy shooter characters, without your healthbar